iclr-blogposts/2024/_posts/2024-05-07-gradient-inversion-attacks.md

 ---
 layout: distill
-title: What really matters in gradient inversion attack?
+title: Do we really achieve satisfying results in gradient inversion attack?
-description: Your log post's abstract.
-  Please add your abstract or summary here and not in the main body of your text.
-  Do not include math/latex or hyperlinks.
+description: In this blogpost, we mention multiple works in gradient inversion attacks, point out the final question we need to solve in GIAs and provide an inspective from prior knowledge to emphasize the logic behind recent papers.
 date: 2024-11-27
 future: true
 htmlwidgets: true